learosema/lea-codes/src/posts/2025-09-07-aborting-async-javascript.md

   - javascript
   - async
 date: 2025-09-07
+updates:
+  - 2025-12-24 add the start/abort buttons in the example code to make it clear the signal is inside the AbortController
 ---
 This is a follow-up post about something I wrote on dev.to, 5 years ago:
 [Aborting a fetch request](https://dev.to/learosema/aborting-a-fetch-request-4pmb).